pez57/rock-paper-scissors-lizard-spock/README.md

 In order to make the rules info correct, I made a reference table to compare the moves which can be seen below.
 ![rules table](assets/images/rulestable.png)

+### Debugging
+I used the "sources" tab in developer tools to test small edits in JavaScript.
+This process helped me fix errors and test adjustments to functions.

 ## Bugs
 * Resolved Bugs